CDCgov/PyRenew/model/docs/example-with-datasets.md

 The first half of the model is not looking good.
 The reason is that the infection to hospitalization interval PMF makes it unlikely to observe admissions from the beginning.
+The following section shows how to fix this.

+## Padding the model

-To solve this, we can use the padding argument to add a few days of missing data at the beginning of the model.
-The following code will add 21 days of missing data at the beginning of the model:
+We can use the padding argument to solve the overestimation of hospitalizations in the first half of the model.
+By setting `padding > 0`, the model then assumes that the first `padding` observations are missing; thus, only observations after `padding` will count towards the likelihood of the model.
+In practice, the model will extend the estimated Rt and latent infections by `padding` days, given time to adjust to the observed data.
+The following code will add 21 days of missing data at the beginning of the model and re-estimate it with `padding = 21`:

 ``` python
 days_to_inpute = 21